 Rule 4733-37-03 | Monumentation.

-(B) When it is impossible or impracticable to set a boundary monument on a corner, the surveyor shall set a reference monument, similar in character to the boundary monument and preferably along one of the property lines which intersect at that corner.
+(B) When it is impossible or impracticable to set a boundary monument on a corner, such as within a tree or building, where underground utilities are present or in deep water, etc., the surveyor shall set a reference monument, similar in character to the boundary monument and preferably along one of the property lines which intersect at that corner.
 When such a reference monument is used, it shall be clearly identified as a reference monument on the plat of the property and in any new deed description which may be written for the property.

 (C) Every boundary monument and/or reference monument set by the surveyor shall, when practicable:

 (2) Have a minimum length of thirty inches.

 (3) Have a minimum cross-section area of material of 0.21 square inches.

 (4) Be identified with a durable marker bearing the surveyor's Ohio registration number and/or name or company name.

 (5) Be detectable with conventional instruments for finding ferrous or magnetic objects.